phetsims/sun/doc/ABSwitch.md

 Here’s the when and why we use an AB-Switch pattern.

-- The AB-Switch pattern is customized toggle interaction pattern used to present 2 options that are not On and Off.
-(See also On-Off Switch).
+- The AB-Switch pattern is a customized toggle interaction pattern used to present 2 options that are not On and Off.
 - The two options generally switch between two exploration modes.

 ## Aesthetic Considerations
 * AB-Switch appears as toggle switch with unique names or icons on each side.